Which came first, the chicken or the egg? Let’s take a simplified view:

-Also, if you’re breeding 2nd or 3rd generation chickens, be mindful of inbreeding issues.
+Also, if you’re breeding second or third generation chickens, be mindful of inbreeding issues.
 This can be taken care of by tagging the chickens so that you know which chickens are related to the rooster.
 Once you know, only allow the chickens you want to breed to be with the rooster.

 The Mating Process